-12. Membership and Designation: In accordance with 42 U.S.C. § 2477 (as reauthorized in 2010), the Panel will consist of a maximum of nine members who shall be appointed by the NASA Administrator for terms of six years each.
+- Membership and Designation: In accordance with 51 U.S.C. § 31101, the Panel will consist of a maximum of nine members who shall be appointed by the NASA Administrator for terms of six years each.
 Not more than four such members shall be chosen from among the officers and employees of NASA.
 One member shall be designated by the Panel as its chairman.
 A member of the Panel who is an officer or employee of the Federal Government shall receive no compensation for services as such.
 A member of the Panel appointed from outside the Federal Government shall receive compensation, at a rate not to exceed the per diem rate equivalent to the maximum rate payable under Section 5376 of Title 5, for each day the member is engaged in the actual performance of duties vested in the Panel.
+A member of the panel shall be allowed necessary travel expenses per statute.
 Most members will serve as Special Government Employees.
 The Panel will be comprised of recognized safety, management, and engineering experts from industry, academia, and other Government agencies.

-14. Recordkeeping: The records of the Panel, formally and informally established subcommittees, or other subgroups of the committee shall be handled in accordance with General Records Schedule 26, Item 2, or other approved Agency records disposition schedules.
+- Recordkeeping: The records of the Panel, formally and informally established subcommittees, or other subgroups of the committee shall be handled in accordance with General Records Schedule 6.2, or other approved Agency records disposition schedules.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act of 1966 (5 U.S.C. § 552, as amended).

 - Filing Date: This charter shall become effective upon the filing of this Charter with the appropriate U.S. Senate and House of Representatives oversight committees.